3 min read

 And so, Max embarked on a journey to randomize his life.
 It started with an app that helped him choose, at random, a place in San Francisco to visit, and he even went so far as to create a program that would randomly choose where he should live.

-While there are benefits to having routines and habits like making healthier choices, we can easily become attached to them without asking if they are still serving us and can even become limiting.
+While there are benefits to having routines and habits like making healthier choices, we can easily become attached to them without asking if they are still serving us, which can even become limiting.

 My guess is that most of us can’t put our lives into the hands of an algorithm and live life like Max Hawkins, but we can take some ideas from his example.